ExpressLRS/Docs/docs/quick-start/receivers/firmware-version.md

         - `expresslrs` is the Password for this Access Point.

         ??? question "Where's the Access Point?"
             If you cannot find the Access Point, make sure the device you're using is capable of connecting to 2.4GHz WiFi Networks.
-Also try putting the devices closer together.
+Also, try putting the devices closer together.

             If you still cannot find the Access Point, chances are that you have set it with your WiFi SSID and Password before, and it has connected to your WiFi Network.